 Livable Communities.
 Chapter 9 of the 2011-2012 AARP Policy Book explores policies that promote successful aging within communities, looking at housing, land use, and transportation policies from an older adult perspective.

-The AARP Public Policy Institute researches and reports on issues facing older adults; promotes development of sound, creative policies to address our common need for economic security, health care, and quality of life.
+AARP Public Policy Institute.
+Researches and reports on issues facing older adults.
+The institute promotes the development of sound, creative policies to address our common need for economic security, health care, and quality of life.

-Community Transportation Association of America, “senior transportation” webpages address issues and provides resources related to transportation to health care, employment, and other destinations for older adults.
+Senior Transportation.
+These webpages available via the Community Transportation Association of America address issues and provide resources related to transportation to health care, employment, and other destinations for older adults.

 ElderCare Locator.
 A national database, searchable by zip code, to help older adults and their families locate providers of needed services, including transportation.
 A public service of the U.S. Administration on Aging.

 National Aging and Disability Transportation Center.
-Promotes the availability and accessibility of transportation options for older adults, people with disabilities, caregivers,
+Promotes the availability and accessibility of transportation options for older adults, people with disabilities, caregivers,and communities.